WHAT IS NZ MODEL UN?

 Workshops feature engaging scenarios and formats which give delegates a chance to showcase and learn communication, creative thinking, and persuasive speaking skills.
 Separate from committee sessions, workshops do not require the delegates to be representing their countries while in them, but are rather a means of engaging delegates on an interactive level.
 Previous workshops have included Interactive Problem Solving (IPS) scenarios, ethics workshops, and negotiation based workshops.

 Apart from the educational content, there are also many social aspects to NZMUN.
-Chiefly, the Opening Ceremony at Parliament, Regional Group Dinners, and of course, the Gala – a highly anticipated cocktail-style evening event for delegates to dance and network at the end of what is sure to have been an invigorating conference!
+Chiefly, the Opening Ceremony, Regional Group Dinners, and of course, the Gala – a highly anticipated cocktail-style evening event for delegates to dance and network at the end of what is sure to have been an invigorating conference!

 We aim to make our conference accessible to all participants, so if you have accessibility needs, we will do our best to accommodate those.
 Please let us know how we can help you!